-Guiding principals
+Guiding principles

 All revenue collected annually from the Transport Levy will be allocated to an approved program of initiatives with any balance directed to the Transport Futures Fund.
 From 2017/18, the contribution to the Transport Futures Fund (or associated activities of its primary focus) was targeted to be about 60% of Transport Levy revenue.
-For 2024/25, the contribution to the Transport Futures Fund (or associated activities of its primary focus) is targeted to be about 20% of Transport Levy revenue.
-Any unspent or uncommitted revenue raised in 2024/25, identified at financial year's end (excluding valid commitments attracting carryover approval), will be transferred into the Transport Levy restricted cash.
+For 2025-26, the contribution to the Transport Futures Fund (or associated activities of its primary focus) is targeted to be about 15% of Transport Levy revenue.
+From 2024-25 any unspent or uncommitted revenue, identified at financial year's end (excluding valid commitments attracting carryover approval), will be transferred into the Transport Levy restricted cash.
+Transport Levy restricted cash can be used to support the delivery of Transport Levy initiatives.